Chapter 13 Text Analytics: A Start

 corpus

 Exercise 13.3 Please create a data frame, which includes the metadata information for each text.
-You may start with a data frame you get from summary(corp_tw) and then create two additional columns—President and Year, which can be extracted from the text filenames in the Text column.
+You may start with a data frame you get from summary(corp_tw) and then create three additional columns—Year, Term, and President, which can be extracted from the text filenames in the Text column.

 Hint: tidyr::extract()